ao222qc/IDV608_Bulletinboard/README.md

 # IDV608_Bulletinboard

+Change the database connection settings in the Settings.php file and you should be good to go!

 Project Vision

 My goal is to create an anonymous bulletin board where you can post links or simple comments.
 I may also implement that you can